localytics/react-native-template-app/README.md

 ## Installing Localytics

-### React Native version
+### React Native Version

 Ensure you are using React Native version 0.53.0, defined in your package.json file:
 `"react-native": "0.53.0"`

+### iOS Setup

+TBD

 ### Android Setup

-Ensure you are using the proper version of Android support library and minSdkVersion is high-enough in your app-level build.gradle file:
+Ensure you are using the proper version of Android support library and minSdkVersion in your app-level build.gradle file:

 `minSdkVersion 19`
 `dependencies { compile 'com.android.support:support-compat:26.0.2' }`